 A centrifugal flow compressor is a form of dynamic compressor that contains a radial design.
-They have a radial design that operates at a constant pressure rather than a constant flow like displacement compressors.
-Their performance can be affected by numerous external conditions that may be difficult to control like the change in inlet temperature.
+This radial design operates at a constant pressure rather than a constant flow like displacement compressors.

 What are Centrifugal Compressors?

 Centrifugal air compressors are reliable, efficient and compact devices that allow for the management of air compressor capacity at constant pressures due to their modern like controls.

 They typically use gears but some modern configurations of the centrifugal compressor have started to adopt very high speed electric motors to drive the impellers.
 These configurations are suited to applications that require oil-free air as they operate without a gearbox and its accompanying oil-lubrication needs.